MatthewFrench/Project-Fluffy-Pug-Command-Line/Readme.md

 TODO:
-	• Make it more accurate
-	• Make it run on Windows
 	• Increase speed from 0.9 seconds to 0.05 seconds
 	• Parallelize it with OpenMP
-	• Make it output 2 result images, one with image highlighting objects it sees and the other black with only highlighting areas it sees
+	• Fix self health bar not detecting
-	• Make it more accurate, it seems off
+	• Make it run on Windows
+	• Add memory management code

 END TODO

+Now down to 0.27 seconds from basic loop optimization

 USING -Ofast makes it go from 0.9 seconds to 0.37 seconds Using -03 makes it 0.42 seconds